colpal/dataEng-container-tools/README.md

   * `gcs_uri`: Required.
 The uri to which the object will be uploaded.
 If `local` is `True`, it is the path to a local file where the object will be written.
   * `default_file_type`: Optional.
 Defaults to `None`.
 If the uri does not have a file type ending, it will be assumed to be this type.
   * `header`: Optional.
 Defaults to `True`, Write out the column names (for csv and excel)
+  * `index`: Optional.
+Default to False, Whether to write the index or not (for csv and excel)
   * `dtype`: Optional.
 Defaults to `None`.
 A dictionary of (column: type) pairs.
   * `metadata`: Optional dictionary.
 Defaults to an empty dictionary.
 The metadata to add to the object.
 Git hash is added automatically if `GITHUB_SHA` is set as an enviornment variable.
 * `upload_files_from_objects`: Uploads files to GCS from objects in memory: